£0.00

 It is important to observe that fashion styles differ from personal styles.

-The fashion world has recorded and recognized around 50 fashion styles, catalogued by the decade of appearance, aesthetic roots, subcultural origins, and composing clothes, accessories, and footwear.
+The fashion world has recorded and recognised around 50 fashion styles, catalogued by the decade of appearance, aesthetic roots, subcultural origins, and composing clothes, accessories, and footwear.

 While each fashion style has a different origin and aesthetic roots, they’re all influenced by cultural and societal changes and new fashion trends.